-This is for repeated offenders or any sufficiently serious isolated incident and will take place on Saturday between 12.30-15.00.
+This is for repeated offenders or any sufficiently serious isolated incident and will take place on Saturday.
 The Head of Lower School may use such detentions for sustained low-level problems, or for serious misdemeanours.
 A pupil may not represent the school in fixtures during the period of detention.